- Share this article on Facebook

 “This has nothing to do with any other network,” he said.

-CBS will not be the only network with a positive story this season -- Fox will have plenty of positive bullet points for its upfront presentation as well.
+CBS is not the only network with a positive story this season: Fox also will have plenty of positive bullet points for its upfront presentation.
 But demonstrating growth in a year marked by decline for media companies should put CBS in a strong position.

-Schweitzer said the network is once again planning a relatively brief and traditional presentation that will clock in at 65 minutes.
+Schweitzer said the network again plans a relatively brief and traditional presentation that will clock in at 65 minutes.
 CBS Corp.
-CEO Les Moonves will open the May 20 event, then entertainment president Nina Tassler will present the schedule.
-Estimates predict broadcast networks' upfront advertising haul will be down about 10%-15% this year.
+CEO Leslie Moonves will open the May 20 event, then entertainment president Nina Tassler will present the schedule.
+Estimates predict broadcast networks’ upfront advertising haul will be down about 10%-15% this year.

 “You can’t paint all networks with the same broad brush,” said Jo Ann Ross, president of CBS Television Network Sales.
 “We have a unique ratings story to tell heading into this upfront.
 We want to communicate in the biggest way possible.”

-Season to date, CBS is up 12% in viewers and 7% in adults 18-49.
-The network is also the most-watched for the sixth time in the past seven seasons (last year was the exception because of the writers strike), with Fox leading in the adult demographic.
-CBS is also touting 18 shows up this season among total viewers.
+CBS is up 12% in viewers and 7% in adults 18-49 this season.
+The network also is the most-watched for the sixth time in the past seven seasons, with Fox leading in the adult demographic. (partialdiff)